abdanrafii/Final-Project-Startup-Campus-Tim-1/README.md

 - Link: https://github.com/Sukanyasingh3/AgroAid.git

 ## Additional Comments
-Provide your team's additional comments or final remarks for this project.
-For example,
+No additional comments at this moment
-1. ...
-2. ...
-3. ...

 ## How to Cite
 If you find this project useful, we'd grateful if you cite this repository: